 Rack of Lamb with Herb and Mustard Crust

 Coated with a simple herb crust, rack of lamb makes a dramatic presentation, especially when cut into double chops for serving.
-When placing the racks in the roasting pan, set them so the bones are crossed at the top.
+Serve alongside simply roasted seasonal vegetables and you're prepared for an elegant dinner party with minimal effort.

 - 2 Tbs. chopped fresh mint